 - The constituting treaties require inclusion in national constitutions or constitutional principles.

-- Directives require full application in fact and law.
-In the absence of national regulation, or in the case of conflict, the directive requires full transposition.
+- Directives require complete application in fact and law.
+In the absence of national regulation, or the case of conflict, the directive requires complete transposition.

 - Decisions are transposed via delegated legislation or administrative acts

 - Judgments of EU Courts – binding on all member states and must be included in implementing measures

 - The object of the implementing measure –

 - National legal custom may dictate the type or form of legal regulation